How to Optimize your PHP Applications on Clever Cloud

 The most problematic thing are plug-ins.
 We noticed many times that plug-ins such as W3 Total Cache or JetPack can slow down your apps.
 They are providing cache systems, but these are designed for shared hosting.
 Not Cloud hosting.

 As Clever Cloud provides dedicated VMs for each app, these plug-ins create problems.
 Or slowdowns.
 So just get rid of them.
 If you need a caching system, use Varnish instead.
+There is a

-varnish.vcl file example in the Wordpress documentation.
+varnish.vcl file example in the WordPress documentation.

-Also, the previous three optimization methods works great for Wordpress of course.
+Also, the previous three optimization methods works great for WordPress of course.

 Alongside complex PHP’s CMS evolution, the tools to improve performances also made their way.
 We hope these few trivial optimizations will help you to scale better and create a great browsing experience.

 If you have other tips for these tools, tell us about them in the comments.
 We are always looking for tips which could improve performance and offer a great service.
-So if you have any suggestions feel free to contact us at email@example.com.
+So if you have any suggestions feel free to contact us at [email protected].